SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Background and Related Work

 \subsection{SAS Image Reconstruction}

 SAS imaging algorithms typically process SAS data in either the time or frequency domain by mapping backscattered measurements to pixels in the scene~\cite{hayes1992broad,gerg2020gpu, hansen, plotnick2014fast, marston2016volumetric}.
 Several custom reconstruction algorithms exist for CSAS~\cite{plotnick2014fast, marston2011coherent, marston2014autofocusing}, many of which leverage algorithms from medical imaging due the geometry's similarities to computed tomography~\cite{ferguson2005application}.
-In this work, we use the time-domain method entitled delay-and-sum (DAS), which uses time-of-flight measurements between transducer and scene pixels to backproject measurements onto a scene, to serve as our conventional SAS imaging baseline.
-We choose this method because it is geometry agnostic and thus simplifies future work that aims to adapt our method to non-CSAS geometries.
+In this work, we use the time-domain method titled delay-and-sum (DAS), which uses time-of-flight measurements between transducer and scene pixels to backproject measurements onto a scene.
+We choose this method because it is capable of image reconstruction for near arbitrary SAS aperture geometries and works for both near-field and far-field reconstructions.

 Post-reconstruction algorithms to correct uncertainties and artifacts in SAS images is an active area of research.
 The majority of these algorithms estimate the platform track and motion to correct imaging errors~\cite{cook2007synthetic, brown2019interpolation, yu2006multiple, cook2008analysis, marston2014autofocusing, fienup2000synthetic, Callow2003, fortune2001statistical} and account for environment noise~\cite{chaillan2007speckle, Callow2003, hayes1992broad, piper2002detection}.
 While our method addresses a different problem, we consider it to be a post-reconstruction algorithm because it requires a DAS reconstructed image as input.